Residencies, Retreats & Opportunities

 - Writers with 3+ book publications who have begun writing in a form in which they have yet to publish a book.

-As a publicly-funded organisation, the Irish Writers Centre commits to take positive policy measures to promote equality of opportunity, access and outcomes for all those living in Ireland regardless of their gender identity, sexual orientation, civil or family status, religion, age, disability, race or membership of the Traveller community, as well as socio-economic background.
-We encourage writers currently underrepresented in Irish Literature to apply for this opportunity.
-Read our full EDI Statement.
+The Irish Writers Centre is committed to the principles and practices of equality, diversity and inclusion.
+As a publicly-funded organisation, we are committed to taking positive policy measures to promote equality of opportunity, access and outcomes for all those living in Ireland regardless of their gender, sexual orientation, civil or family status, religion, age, disability, race or membership of the Traveller community, as well as socio-economic background.

 How to Apply

-Applicants are asked to submit the following information through the Submittable form (weblink below):
+Applicants are asked to submit the following information through the Submittable form.
+The application link will be live when submissions open on Wednesday 1 February:

-- A Statement of Intent outlining what project you will focus on during the mentoring process (max 200 words)
+- A Statement of Intent outlining what project you will focus on during the mentoring process (100-200 words)

-- A Statement outlining your writing style, wider literary interests, and/or books or writers you have an affinity with (100 words max)
+- A Statement outlining your writing style, wider literary interests, and/or books or writers you have an affinity with (50-100 words)

-- A Statement of Benefit outlining why and how you think you’ll benefit from mentoring (max 200 words)
+- A Statement of Benefit outlining why and how you think you’ll benefit from mentoring (100-200 words)

 - A writing CV listing any previous publications, writing experience, awards or recognition, creative writing classes or mentoring.

 Only one submission per applicant is allowed.
+Mentees must not be in full-time education or completing a creative writing MA during the mentoring process.
+Mentees must be over the age of 18 and resident on the island of Ireland.
 If you have received literature mentoring through this particular mentoring programme within the last three years, you are ineligible to apply.
 Applications for mentees will only be accepted through Submittable.

-Applications will be scored through a combination of externally judged blind readings of your sample work, and an Irish Writers Centre panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.
+Applications will be scored through a combination of externally judged blind readings of your sample work, and an IWC panel review of additional information (CVs, Statements, etc), with a respective 75%/25% split between these two.

 About the Irish Writers Centre